Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-First, the histogram on the left bins all pairs $(\logten p_{\elementsymbol,1},\logten p_{\elementsymbol,2})$.
-The form we see here is typical of comparisons between systems with heavy-tailed Zipf distributions.
-We rotate the axes so as not to privilege one system over the other, as this might lead to a false sense of an independent-dependent variable relationship~\cite{bergstrom2018a,dodds2020a}.
-We indicate counts per cell using the perceptually uniform colormap magma~\cite{liu2018a}.
-Because of the logarithmic scale, the cells start to separate for lower values of probability, corresponding to counts of 0, 1, 2, and so on.
+\begin{textblock} \item First, we describe the format of our allotaxonographs. \item The histogram on the left bins all pairs \item $ ( \logten p_{\elementsymbol,1} , \logten p_{\elementsymbol,2} ). $ \item The shape we see here is typical of comparisons between systems with heavy-tailed size-rank distributions. \item We rotate the axes so as not to privilege one system over the other, \item as this might lead to a false sense of an independent-dependent variable relationship~\cite{bergstrom2018a,dodds2023a}. \end{textblock}

+\begin{textblock} \item We indicate counts per cell using the perceptually uniform colormap magma~\cite{liu2018a}. \item Because of the logarithmic scale, the cells start to separate for lower values of probability, corresponding to counts of 0, 1, 2, and so on. \item We emphasize that for each cell, the counts as indicated by color refer to the number of types (not tokens) that have a pair of probabilities in the two systems that fall within that cell. \item For example, the 2-gram ``of the'' is extremely common in both the first and second halves of Pride and Prejudice, and is slightly more common in the second half. \item There are no other 2-grams that have a pair of probabilities that are the same or close enough to ``of the'''s pair, \item and hence it is represented with the lightest color indicating a count of 1. \end{textblock}

-In general, types that are common in both systems will be located towards the top of histogram, those that are in both will be at the bottom, and those appearing more prevalently in one system will appear further away from the vertical midline.
-Exactly how much this latter category matters is a function of the divergence at hand.
+\begin{textblock} \item Types that are common in both systems will be located toward the top of the histogram, those that are rare in both will be at the bottom, \item and those appearing more prevalently in one system will appear further away from the vertical midline. \item Exactly how much this latter category matters is a function of the divergence at hand. \end{textblock}

-The most extreme cells can be readily understood.
-The bottommost pair of cells represent all 2-grams that appear once in one half of Pride and Prejudice and zero times in the other---the novel's 2-gram hapax legomena.
-The lowest cell along the centerline contains 2-grams that appear exactly once in each half of Pride and Prejudice.
+\begin{textblock} \item The most extreme cells can be readily understood. \item The bottommost pair of cells represent all 2-grams that appear once in one half of Pride and Prejudice and zero times in the other---the novel's 2-gram \textit{hapax legomena}. \item The lowest cell along the centerline contains 2-grams that appear exactly once in each half of Pride and Prejudice. \end{textblock}

-We annotate example 2-grams around the edges of the histogram.
-These annotations are more than just decoration---for all divergences we are familiar with, types at the edges of the histogram are the only ones that can dominate the overall divergence measure.
-The cells along the upper curved edges largely contain only one 2-gram each (pale yellow).
-Along the bottom edges, parallel to the axes, edge cells may contain many 2-grams, and the examples shown are random selections.
+\begin{textblock} \item We annotate example 2-grams around the edges of the histogram. \item These annotations are more than just decoration---for all divergences we are familiar with, types at the edges of the histogram are the only ones that can dominate the overall divergence measure. \item The cells along the upper curved edges largely contain only one 2-gram each (pale yellow). \item Along the bottom edges, parallel to the axes, edge cells may contain many 2-grams, \item and the examples shown are random selections. \end{textblock}